BIGJRA/BIGJRA.github.io/rejuv.md

 you need to hit it with Burn, Paralysis, or Poison twice just to get it to stick.
 It also has both physical and special moves, so again lowering both stats might be key.
-I recommend Memento as at least you will be able to live a Night Slash or Hyperspace Hole with most Pokémon afterwards.
+I recommend Memento as at least you will be able to live a Night Slash or Hyperspace Hole with most Pokemon afterwards.
 Break the shields efficiently and then hammer it hard, preferably with Poison or Steel type physical moves.
 Alternatively, you can nullify the field and Gardevoir’s advantagex with Pyukumuku’s Purify